learn-co-students/dc-web-031218/11-intro-to-orms/README.md

 CREATE TABLE IF NOT EXISTS fans(id INTEGER PRIMARY KEY, artistId INTEGER);
 ```

+* sqlite3 CLI - Command Line Interface
+* read sql from a file
+* send sql statements from ruby

 How do we run this sql from Ruby?

+Setup a connection to sqlite3 process using the gem
+Do this in our environment file.

 ## Setting up our environment